JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 “Well, you have to distract her from me when I run down there,” I said.
 And they nodded yeah, as they looked up.
 Suddenly the old lady appeared in the window and shouted “What are you doing?!?” as she looked at us.

 I shrugged, and just darted down the driveway.
-She noticed thi and paniced and shouted “What!” as Howie and his friend tried to distract them from me.
+She noticed this and panicked and shouted “What!” as Howie and his friend tried to distract them from me.

 I was 1/2 way down the alley in no time, and slowed down a bit.
 I could hear the old lady and Howie and his friend shout and scream behind me.
 I slowly approached the end of the driveway near the back of the house.
 And that’s when I saw it.
 The Big Wheel itself.